idelsink/rc-backups/rc-backup/README.md

         --version                    show version
 ```

+### Example of use case

-Make your own repo,
+Make your own repository (git?),
-include this as a submodule or just an folder
+include this as a submodule or just as a folder
-and setup a configuration file that will sit inside the git repository.
+and setup a configuration file that will sit inside that repository.

 Whenever you want to backup run